Sports & Outdoors

 Annual 9-day event — 2026: Saturday, July 25 – Sunday, August 2

-World's longest-running continuous surf competition — a 9-day WSL Challenger Series intensive on Huntington Beach Pier's south side.
+World's longest-running continuous surf competition.
+A 9-day event hosting WSL Challenger Series stop 2 and the first stop of the World Longboard Tour, on Huntington Beach Pier's south side.

 What It Is

 The U.S. Open of Surfing is a 9-day professional and amateur surfing championship held at Huntington Beach Pier.
 It's among the longest-running continuous professional surf competitions in the world.
-For 2026, the event runs Saturday, July 25 – Sunday, August 2, featuring the WSL Challenger Series men's and women's fields plus junior and longboard categories.
+For 2026, the event runs Saturday, July 25 through Sunday, August 2, hosting WSL Challenger Series stop 2 (men's and women's fields) alongside the first stop of the World Longboard Tour.
 Ownership passed from IMG to MARI in 2025, so expect different sponsor branding than the old Vans era, but the on-sand experience is the same.

 Why Go

-Watch genuine world-class surfing for free from the beach.
+Watch genuine world-class surfing from the beach.
 The pier area is accessible to everyone, and you'll see swell management, technique, and risk-taking that casual surfers can't deliver.
-The 2026 WSL format removed elimination rounds in some tiers to create higher stakes from day one—so the energy runs hot earlier in the week rather than only peaking at finals weekend.
+The Longboard Tour leg adds a different style of competition alongside the Challenger Series shortboard heats.

 What To Know Before You Go